openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 The network ACL can be tested with the [simulator](https://netsec.corp.redhat.com/).
 In case the resources your tests need are blacklisted by the ACL, please contact #forum-ocp-testplatform.

-Only selected build farm clusters can access the Red Hat intranet at this moment.
+Only selected build farm clusters cannot access the Red Hat intranet at this moment.
 The following clusters do not support intranet access:
 * `build02` (GCP)
 * `build04` (GCP)
 * `build01` (AWS Legacy)